AmpleOrganics/vue-test-utils-helpers/readme.md

 # Vue Test Utils Helpers
 Helper functions that make unit testing easier for VueJs applications.

+## Install

+add `"vue-test-utils-helpers": "git+ssh://git@github.com/AmpleOrganics/vue-test-utils-helpers.git#1.0.3`" to your devDependencies of your `package.json`

+note: replace 1.0.3 with whatever version you want to install, or leave it blank to always have the latest

+and run

+`npm i` or `yarn` to install the package

 ## Vue-router mocking helpers
 ### mockRouterComponents
 Mocks all components in routes array and makes them available for assertion.